whosonfirst/go-whosonfirst-placeholder/README.md

 #### Iterator sources

-By default only iterator (emitter, actually) sources provided by the [whosonfirst/go-whosonfirst-iterate](https://github.com/whosonfirst/go-whosonfirst-iterate?tab=readme-ov-file#uris-and-schemes-for-emitters) package are supported.
+The following iterator (emitter, actually) sources are enabled by default:

+* All of those provided by the [whosonfirst/go-whosonfirst-iterate](https://github.com/whosonfirst/go-whosonfirst-iterate?tab=readme-ov-file#uris-and-schemes-for-emitters) package.
+* [whosonfirst/go-whosonfirst-iterate-git](https://github.com/whosonfirst/go-whosonfirst-iterate-git), for iterating documents in one or more Git repositories
+* [whosonfirst/go-whosonfirst-iterate-organization](https://github.com/whosonfirst/go-whosonfirst-iterate-organization), for iterating documents in a set of (Git) repositories in one or more GitHub organizations.

 In order to enable other iterators (emitters) you will need to clone the [cmd/extract/main.go](cmd/extract/main.go) tool and add the relevant import statement.
-For example this is how you would enable support for the [whosonfirst/go-whosonfirst-iterate-git](https://github.com/whosonfirst/go-whosonfirst-iterate-git) package:
+For example this is how you would enable support for the [whosonfirst/go-whosonfirst-iterate-bucket](https://github.com/whosonfirst/go-whosonfirst-iterate-bucket) package:

 ```
 package main